TAK-NZ/etl-utils/README.md

 2. Add Dockerfile and application code
 3. Update `cdk.json` to include the new container configuration
 4. Deploy the stack

+**Note**: CI/CD workflows automatically discover and build new containers from `cdk.json` - no manual workflow updates required!

 Example container configuration:
 ```json